dominikj111/prutill/CONTRIBUTION.md

 ## Development Setup

+This library is environment-agnostic and has no production dependencies.
+While the library itself can run anywhere, the development environment uses Node.js and pnpm for building, testing, and maintaining the codebase.

+### Prerequisites

+1. **Node.js**: Any modern version will work as development dependencies handle Node.js-specific features
+2. **pnpm**: Our preferred package manager for consistent dependency management

+### Getting Started

 1. Clone the repository
 2. Install dependencies: `pnpm install`
 3. Run tests: `pnpm test`

+### Development Scripts

+- `pnpm build`: Build the library for all supported formats
+- `pnpm test`: Run the full test suite (including Node.js and Deno tests), linting and formatting

 ## Code Style Guidelines